Elderly Parent Visa to Israel

 3) Documents, which an applicant is required to submit in accordance with the procedure for granting the status of a lonely, elderly parent of an Israeli citizen, must be original and translated if necessary.
 If the document is not original, it should be certified and verified.
 They include:

-1) a certificate of a non-criminal record.
+1) a certificate of a non-criminal record, dated from the last six months.

 2) in case the name has been changed, an official certificate testifying to this.